omr-turbo/gc-arrays-tutorial/worksheet.md

 };
 ```

 Again, the initalizer is just creating the header.
 However, the new array will need it's reference-slots cleared, in order to be safetly walkable.
 Rather than zero the slots in the initializer, we can allocate the object from pre-zeroed memory.
+By using the plain `allocate` call, OMR will make the allocation out of zero-initialized memory.

 Implement the `RefArray` allocator: